 Second, find all the options available, regardless of whether they seem practical.
 Some will be technology, some will be outsourced services.
 It doesn’t matter as long as a reasonably complete list has been thought through.

 Third, define your decision criteria.
 From there you can easily narrow down from a large set down to maybe ten options.
 That set of ten will help you refine decision criteria and get down to just a few options.
 From that point with just a few options, you can look more deeply at the pros and cons and make a recommendation.
 This process is universal and the questions that any senior exec will ask usually align with the steps in this process.

 If you follow the procedure, things can go really fast.
 If you don’t you’re going to run into problems.
 If there’s a company that you haven’t looked into, and it’s brought up, you now need to dig further and look into that company.
 Now you’ve wasted a week.
 What if you haven’t understood how easy it would be to pull out if it does not deliver?
 You’ll be back to doing research and more time will be wasted.
 Better to do it up front.

-Do sales people get involved in this process?
-Do they help your employees think through and create the business case?
+Do salespeople get involved in this process?
+Do they help your employees think through and create a business case?